benjdewantara/benjdewantara.github.io/_posts/2017-04-08-the-progress-of-my-socially-anxious-self.md

 ### Elementary school and I had no idea about my hard of hearing

 I still remember some time in my fourth grade when my mom told me that a teacher told her--presumably during a parent-teacher conference--that I usually didn't pay attention when the teacher asked something.
 I said I didn't know what that teacher was talking about.
 Weird.
-I didn't feel like I had intentionally ignore my teacher when they asked something.
+I didn't feel like I had ever intentionally ignore my teacher.
 I think this is the earliest memory I can recall about my hard of hearing.
 Though at that time, I still didn't know for sure that I was hard of hearing.

 <!--more-->